aroma76/edufund/README.md

 Future Scope
-Enhanced Beneficiary Management: Introduce different tiers and roles for beneficiaries.
+Enhanced Beneficiary Management: Implement tiered roles and permissions for beneficiaries.
-Fund Allocation: Implement mechanisms for allocating funds to specific educational projects.
+Fund Allocation: Develop mechanisms to allocate funds to specific educational projects or initiatives.
-Governance: Enable decentralized governance for decision-making regarding fund distribution.
+Governance: Introduce a decentralized governance model for decision-making on fund distribution.
-Integration: Explore integration with educational institutions and platforms for better fund utilization.
+Integration: Explore integration with educational institutions for better fund utilization and impact measurement.
-Contact Details
-For inquiries or further information, please contact:

-Email: sonuxingha76@gmail.com.com